makerdao/community/governance/polls/Ratification Poll - Adding Lending Oversight Core Unit (LOVE-001) - June 13, 2022.md

 ## Review

-The community may vote in this poll to express support or opposition to Adding Lending Oversight Core Unit (LOVE-011) being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to the Lending Oversight Core Unit (LOVE-001) being accepted and implemented in the Maker Protocol.

 ### MIP39c2-SP33: Adding Lending Oversight Core Unit (LOVE-001)